Last updated: November 23, 2025

 • Entry: Enter a long trade after the strong candle has closed.

-• Stop loss: Place your stop loss just below the absolute low of the move.
+• Stop loss: Place the stop loss just below the absolute low of the move.

 • Take profit: Since this is a strategy to catch a reversal, a logical first target would be the nearest significant resistance level where the asset might struggle.